 Continuing the legacy of Power and Dixon, P.C. as one of the most respected and oldest Black-owned law firms in Chicago, Sa'ad Alim Muhammad Esq. became managing partner in 2002.

-Attorney Power has honored the tradition and advanced the practice through focused, community-driven work and service.
+Attorney Muhammad has honored the tradition and advanced the practice through focused community-driven work and service.

 Practicing law since passing the bar at the age of 23, the former intern of the US Attorney's Office, has a keen focus on civil rights.
 Muhammad has been part of internationally noted cases, including 'The Ryan Harris Case', in which a 7 and 8 year old were wrongly accused of murder.The criminal case was dismissed due to lack of evidence against the Chicago youth.
 The civil case against the City of Chicago on behalf of the youth who were falsely accused, was settled in 2005 for $6.2 million.

 Consistent with our firm's great history of protecting the inalienable and constitutional rights of our clients, we are steadfast in our efforts to preserve the safeguards that are owed to all citizens.

 are built on the firm’s principals of partnership, integrity and steadfastness.